operandinc/examples/README.md

 This repo houses a collection of example projects built using the Operand API.

 To get started, you'll need to head to [our website](https://operand.ai) and create a free account.
 After you've signed up, you'll be able to get your API key from the Settings -> API Key page.
 You'll need this API key to use these demos.
+If you have any questions or feedback items, please feel free to email [support](mailto:support@operand.ai).

 ### List of Projects